Skip to Main Content

 A free, open platform created by the Center for Open Science (COS), allows researchers to document, collaborate, register, and share research projects and data.

-Data Cleaning (also known as Data Cleansing) is an important process to transform your raw data into usable data for analysis.
-To ensure your dataset is correct and complete, the data cleaning process involves fixing or removing incomplete data, cross-checking data against a validated data set, standardizing inconsistent data, and more.
+Data cleaning (also known as Data Cleansing) is an important process to transform your raw data into usable data for analysis.
+To ensure your dataset is correct and complete, the data cleaning process involves fixing or removing incomplete data, cross-checking data against a validated data set, standardizing inconsistent data, among others.

 Typical tools for data cleaning include: